WencesLlobet/how-are-code-design-ideas-like/README.md

 Readable code is faster to reason about.
 It is also more maintainable and allows faster onboarding and entrustment of tasks.

-Regardless of the technical implications code is (as written language) subdivided, it is modularized into packages.
+Regardless of the technical factors code is like written language: it has to be subdivided (lines, paragraphs, chapters...) we say that code is modularized into packages.

 Kinds of packages (modules):
 - 📦 - Class/File